Skip to main content

 • Handle events;

-• Deploy your Flet app to the web;
+• Publish your Flet app to multiple platforms;

 For further reading you can explore controls and examples repository.

 We would love to hear your feedback!
-Please drop us an email, join the discussion on Discord, follow on Twitter.
+Please drop us an email, join the discussion on Discord.